RVirmoors/fred-arditti/README.md

 Max 7 / SuperVP, MuBu, Spat v4, Antescofo (all available at Ircam Forum)

+Max patches are in the [/max/](/max/) subfolder.
 Performance version to be released as a standalone Max app: https://github.com/RVirmoors/fred-arditti/releases

 # how to use the Max performance patch